 Considered cosmetic dentistry.
 Unlike the silver amalgam fillings, composite fillings also known as “white fillings” will match the shade of your natural teeth making this an excellent cosmetic option.
-This restoration material could be use to filled cavities, or to replace those worn out silver fillings.
+This restoration material is commonly used to fill cavities and replace those worn out silver fillings.

 Teeth whitening has become one the most popular and cost effective ways to enhance your smile.
 We offer in-office whitening, where we could whiten your teeth as much as 5 shades lighter, or, we can make you custom bleaching trays where you can whiten your teeth at the comfort of your own home.

-A dental implant is the gold standard of replacing missing tooth or teeth.
+A dental implant is the gold standard of replacing a missing tooth or teeth.
 Dental implants are made out of titanium which is 100% biocompatible.
-It replace teeth permanently without treating or touching adjacent teeth, and the end result is that only you will know that you have ever lost a tooth.
+It replaces teeth permanently without treating or touching adjacent teeth.
+The results is a beautiful and natural look.

 A dental emergency can be a serious situation, which should not be ignored; it needs to be treated immediately.
 It could mean a difference of saving or losing a tooth.
-If you have a dental emergency, call us right away, we can most certainly see you the same day.
+If you have a dental emergency, call us immediately, we have reserved times for these situations.

 Root Canal Therapy